openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/optimize-inference/optimize-preprocessing.rst

 PrePostProcessor Object
 +++++++++++++++++++++++

-The `ov::preprocess::PrePostProcessor <classov_1_1preprocess_1_1PrePostProcessor.html#doxid-classov-1-1preprocess-1-1-pre-post-processor>`__ class allows specifying preprocessing and postprocessing steps for a model read from disk.
+The ``ov::preprocess::PrePostProcessor`` class allows specifying preprocessing and postprocessing steps for a model read from disk.

 .. tab-set::